wdporter/i-am-that-vuepress/41-develop-the-witness-attitude/readme.md

 All arise and all merge in the same ocean; the source of all is one.
 Looking for causes and results is but the pastime of the mind.
 What *is* is lovable.
-Love is not a result; it is the very ground of beïng.
+Love is not a result; it is the very ground of being.
-Wherever you go, you will find beïng, consciousness and love.
+Wherever you go, you will find being, consciousness and love.
 Why make preferences?

 **Q:**&ensp;When, by natural causes, thousands and millions of lives are extinguished (as happens in floods and earthquakes), I do not grieve.